Genomic Health Clinic

 -

 Complete our family history questionnaire.
 After you contact us, we will send you a secure link to submit information about your family medical history.
-Filling this out before the appointment will help our genomics team tailor the visit to your specific needs.
+Alternatively, you can speak with our genetic counseling assistant to provide this information over the phone.
+Providing this information before the appointment will help our genomics team tailor the visit to your specific needs.

 How much will this cost?